melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 * Maintaining isolated Python environments, each environment having their own set of packages and allowing to use different versions of libraries in different projects.

-The post walks through some of the popular tools realizing the above use cases.
+The post walks through some of the popular tools that help create a friendly environment for your Python.
+The goal is not to go into the details of how to install and operate each tool but rather to explain when to use it.

 [TOC]